dstftw/youtube-dl/.github/ISSUE_TEMPLATE/1_broken_site.md

 ## Verbose log

 <!--
-Provide the full verbose output of youtube-dl that clearly demonstrates the problem.
+Provide the complete verbose output of youtube-dl that clearly demonstrates the problem.
 Add the `-v` flag to your command line you run youtube-dl with (`youtube-dl -v <your command line>`), copy the WHOLE output and insert it below.
 It should look similar to this:
  [debug] System config: []
  [debug] User config: []